uprial/secretrooms/releases/NOTES-0.4.0.md

 * The End Dragon has explosion damage limit per second
 * The End Dragon targets random endermans to aggressive players
 * Added SPLASH_POTION effects for Dungeon
+* Added loot density increases according to distance from the map center
 # Bug fixes
 * Fixed explosion source tracking
 * Fixed SMOKER empty loot in comparison to FURNACE and BLAST_FURNACE